hoyosmanuel/MSMC2-Protocol/docs/source/08_Data_Processing_7.rst

 .. note::

    For clarity, the following code is presented "step by step".
 However, it is more efficient to run it as an array job; it is broken down here so you can better understand the underlying logic, since using an array may make it harder to follow what is happening.
+   Este paso es importante

 .. code-block:: bash